Language · video lesson

-This language vocabulary lesson will help you use the words jargon, statement, slogan, remark, cliché , sound bite, nugget, terminology, figure of speech and adage, correctly.
+This language vocabulary lesson will help you understand the words jargon, statement, slogan, remark, cliché, sound bite, nugget, terminology, figure of speech and adage correctly.

 (–) jargon uncountable noun special words and phrases that are used by a group of people and that are difficult for others to understand